cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 ### How to enable quality control for a new task

 1. Go to the {{< ilink "/docs/manual/basics/create_an_annotation_task" "task creation" >}} page
-2. Select the source media, configure other parameters
+2. Configure basic and advanced parameters according to your requirements, and attach a dataset to be annotated
 3. Scroll down to the **Quality Control** section below
 4. Select one of the [validation modes](#validation-modes) available